Detained and Denied: Healthcare Access in Immigration Detention,

 Rutgers Center for State Health Policy, June, 2009, 29 pp.

 report surveys the landscape of health coverage for immigrants in New Jersey.
 Although New Jersey provides more public coverage

 NJ FamilyCare Outreach, Enrollment and Retention Report,

-Group examined the challenge of "Overcoming Barriers to Immigrant and Minority Access"
+Group examined the challenge of "Overcoming Barriers to Immigrant and Minority Access" (OBIMA).

 The report contains numerous recommendations, either building on existing initiatives or employing new approaches based on successful

 states.
 They also identify key challenges facing states and stakeholders seeking to develop language services, including setting

 up information technology systems to support the collection and management of data on primary language, promoting appropriate

 The State of Asian American, Native Hawaiian and Pacific Islander Health in California Report,

 Islander Joint Legislative Caucus, Prepared by the University of California Asian American Pacific Islander Policy Multi-Campus

 Islander group, comprising over 14% of the state's population, into some of its many ethnic sub-groups, and investigating

 the health characteristics of each group, this report sheds important light on the health needs of particular communities

 and appropriate policy responses to those needs.
 Koreans and Vietnamese, for example, have uninsured rates higher than the

 state average.
 Filipinos have high obesity and smoking rates.
 Childhood asthma rates are highest among South Asians.
 Vietnamese

 experience mental distress at higher rates than other groups.
-The authors urge further efforts to disaggregate
+The authors urge further efforts to disaggregate other communities,

 More than Words Toolkit Series,

-steps in the process, cautions against use of unqualified bilingual staff as translators, and emphasizes the
+steps in the process, cautions against use of unqualified bilingual staff as translators, and emphasizes the importance of

 document meaning, context and purpose, as opposed to "word-for-word replacement operations."
 Tool Three (Developing the Translation Brief: Why and How) describes how to provide formal instructions

 evaluating the quality of translations.